 6. Next you will have the chose to draw your flight plan on the screen or enter flight plans manually using the GPS coordinate of the Orbit center point and radius of the Orbit.
 To draw the flight plan on the screen drop the center point and stretch the circle to the desired radius of the flight plan.

 7. Before saving the mission select "Advanced" in the upper right corner to fine tune the parameters of your mission.
 The Camera Mode section of these settings will be the same as any other flight mode.
 For further details on this see the Camera Settings section of the knowledge base.
 The Mission Settings section will differ from the standard Grid flight.
 Here you will find- Overlap, Gimbal Pitch, and Flight Speed

 - Overlap is going to distinguish how quickly the drone is taking pictures throughout the orbit.
 The default value for this is 70% but you may consider increasing to improve processing results on the side walls of the structure.

 - Gimbal Pitch will decide where the camera is looking throughout the orbit.
 The smaller the radius of your orbit the greater this angle should be to keep the sensor focused on the center point.
 The default value for this field is 60 degrees.
 This angle is in terms of 0 degrees= camera facing straight forward and 90 degrees= camera facing directly downward.

 - Flight Speed will decide how quickly the drone will finish the mission.
 If you try to set this to high for the overlap setting it may slow itself down.

-11. Just like the Grid mission, the drone will fly directly up to survey altitude before heading out to the first waypoint.
+10. Just like the Grid mission, the drone will fly directly up to survey altitude before heading out to the first way point.